-With these relative simple improvements, rare-event simulations of the iA3G model yields the curves in Figure 5 for 0m/s wind prediction error and 30 m/s wind prediction error respectively.
-Neither the 0 m/s curve nor the 30 m/s curve is as good as those obtained for the A3 model (see Figure 4).
+Neither the curve for 0m/s wind prediction error nor the curve for 30 m/s wind prediction error is as good as those obtained for the A3 model (see Figure 4).
 Only the initial parts of both curves are similar as those for the A3 model.
 However, below the level 10-3, the 0 m/s curve has a tail which is unknown for the A3 model.
 The 30 m/s curve has a similar tail below the level 10-2.
-Investigation of cases in the tail has revealed that these tails are typically caused by rare cases where the pilot delay happens to be much larger than a mean value of 5.7 s.
+Investigation of cases in the tail has revealed that these tails are typically caused by rare cases where the pilot delay happens to be much larger than the mean value of 5.7 s.